Firestorm980/Hijax/README.md

 jQuery Hijax
 ============

 Hijax is a jQuery dependant plugin that uses the JavaScript History API in HTML5 and jQuery's AJAX method to dynamically replace content when new pages are loaded.
-The plugin works similarly to others such as [jQuery BBQ](https://github.com/cowboy/jquery-bbq) and [History.js](https://github.com/browserstate/history.js/).
+The plugin works similarly to others such as [jQuery BBQ](https://github.com/cowboy/jquery-bbq), [History.js](https://github.com/browserstate/history.js/) and [jQuery PJAX](https://github.com/defunkt/jquery-pjax).
 The difference between those plugins and this are that:

-- Hijax does not to alter the URL for its own use.
+- Does not to alter the URL for its own use.
 No query strings, no hashtags or fragments are added.
-- Hijax is progressive enhancement only.
+- Is progressive enhancement only.
 No backwards compatibility with browsers that don't support the History API.
+- Does not require special headers.
+- Assumes that it should hook to your `<a>` tags.
+- Only targets a single container.

 The goal of Hijax is to simply add the functionality needed in order to easily make a site load pages and switch out content via AJAX while keeping the browser functionality that users expect.
 It also provides easy access to animating between those states.